 - Can I Pump my Irrigation Water from a River, Creek, or Pond?

 - Outlet Pipe Size for Pump- is a Bigger Pipe Better?

 - Can I Just Punch Holes in a Tube to Make Drippers?

 - How to Estimate Water Useage Required for an Irrigation System

 Other Non-Irrigation Stuff:

 Landscape Tutorials Someday this may be the landscape design equivalent of IrrigationTutorials.com.
 For now, it consists primarily of information on landscape maintenance, aimed at commercial businesses.
 This is basically for my clients, to help them take care of the landscape that they invested so much money in.
 I hate coming back a couple of years after a landscape is installed just to see that the maintenance contractor has let it all die!

 Historic Hotels, Lodges, and Bed and Breakfasts I enjoy exploring classic hotels and lodges and have decided to set up a web site to share my photos and some interesting tidbits about some of the best old hotels I have visited.
 Lots of photos and details about the hotels, including history, architectural details, ghosts (most old hotels have at least one!), and some quirky behind-the-scenes stuff that is not in the brochures.
 This is not your typical travel website.
 Where possible I stick both my nose and camera in a lot of places the average tourist might miss.
-This is a website for folks who like to have fun exploring!

 My Family Website.
 Primarily meant for my family and friends, but you're welcome to visit!
 There's even photos of my own front yard and irrigation system!
 You'll also find The Frisky Story here (if you have pets, make sure you have a full box of facial tissue handy before reading it!)